Ukraine War — Strategic Assessment

 Russia’s full-scale invasion of Ukraine on 24 February 2022 is the defining conventional military conflict of the current era and the most intensively OSINT-documented war in history.
 Four years in, the conflict simultaneously validated and invalidated decades of Western analytical assumptions about Russian military capability, confirmed the operational relevance of civilian OSINT networks as distributed intelligence systems, demonstrated the decisive role of electronic warfare in modern battlespace management, and reshaped NATO’s strategic posture in a way not seen since 1991.

-As of May 2026 three structural realities define the theater:
+As of late May 2026 three structural realities define the theater:

 1. The diplomatic track is functionally frozen on the territorial question.
 Ukraine offers a freeze along the current Line of Contact; Russia insists on full Ukrainian withdrawal from Donetsk Oblast.
 Neither position is bridgeable without a Ukrainian political collapse or a Russian operational breakthrough — neither indicated by current ground-truth data.